QR Codes for small businesses – How to create & use them

 Step 4.
 Track campaigns

-2. Use QR codes on windows to boost app download
+2. Use QR Codes to boost app downloads

-3. Add QR codes on posters and flyers to gain social media visibility
+3. Add QR Codes on products and flyers to gain social media visibility

 Creating flyers can be an arduous task.
 Try Venngage to create beautiful flyers for your business within minutes.